Dennis Mitchell: Personal life

 Mitchell is married to Damu Cherry-Mitchell, an Olympian in the 100-meter hurdles, and has four children.
 He coaches his own club, Star Athletics, in Montverde, Florida.
-He has trained world class athletes including Sha'Carri Richardson, Kenny Bednarek, Justin Gatlin, Aaron Brown, Kaylin Whitney, and Javianne Oliver among others.
+He has trained world class athletes including Sha'Carri Richardson, Kenny Bednarek, Justin Gatlin, Aaron Brown, Melissa Jefferson-Wooden, Javianne Oliver, and Twanisha Terry, among others.

+One of his children, Malachi, plays for the Savannah Bananas under the pseudonym “Flash Tha Kid”.

 Doping history

 In 1998, Mitchell was banned by International Association of Athletics Federations for two years after a test showed high levels of testosterone.
 They did not accept his defense of "five bottles of beer and sex with his wife at least four times... it was her birthday, the lady deserved a treat."
-Mitchell made his final international appearance at the 2001 World Championships, where his team finished first in the 4 x 100 meters relay, but was subsequently disqualified because of BALCO scandal involvement by a teammate.
+Mitchell made his final international appearance at the 2001 World Championships, where his team finished first in the 4 × 100 meters relay, but was subsequently disqualified because of BALCO scandal involvement by a teammate.

 On May 1, 2008, it was announced that the U.S. government, in its trial against Trevor Graham, would have Mitchell, as well as Antonio Pettigrew as witnesses, with Mitchell to testify that Graham injected him with human growth hormone.